arangodb/docs-hugo/CIRCLECI.md

 - pr-branch: scheduled-content-generate_$CIRCLE_BUILD_NUM

-Similarly, the `generate-oasisctl` workflow is automatically triggered and repeats on the 5th every month.
+Similarly, the `generate-oasisctl` workflow is automatically triggered and repeats on the 5th of every month.
+It generates pages about the command-line interface of the tool.

 Invoke Args:
 - workflow: generate-oasisctl